SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/index.md

 For Kubernetes usage we provide a set of custom resources for interacting with Seldon.

- * [Models](./model/index.md) - for deploying single machine learning models, custom transformation logic, drift detectors and outliers detectors.
+ * [Models](./model/index.md) - for deploying single machine learning models, custom transformation logic, drift detectors, outliers detectors and explainers.
  * [Experiments](./experiment/index.md) - for testing new versions of models
  * [Pipelines](./pipeline/index.md) - for connecting together flows of data between models
- * [Explainers](./explainer/index.md) - model explanations. (coming soon)

 Advanced usage: